 Applying for CPT

 - Get a job offer letter on official letterhead that includes the employer name, job title, job responsibilities, dates of employment, and a number of hours per week.
-It is also highly recommend that you get a statement from your employer agreeing to cooperate with OISS to achieve the curricular purposes of the employment.

 - Complete the CPT Request Form in iHome and get approval from your academic advisor.